django-tenants/django-tenants/docs/install.rst

         }
     }

-Add `tenant_schemas.routers.TenantSyncRouter` to your `DATABASE_ROUTERS` setting, so that the correct apps can be synced, depending on what's being synced (shared or tenant).
+Add `django_tenants.routers.TenantSyncRouter` to your `DATABASE_ROUTERS` setting, so that the correct apps can be synced, depending on what's being synced (shared or tenant).

 .. code-block:: python

     DATABASE_ROUTERS = (
-        'tenant_schemas.routers.TenantSyncRouter',
+        'django_tenants.routers.TenantSyncRouter',
     )

-Add the middleware ``tenant_schemas.middleware.TenantMiddleware`` to the top of ``MIDDLEWARE_CLASSES``, so that each request can be set to use the correct schema.
+Add the middleware ``django_tenants.middleware.TenantMiddleware`` to the top of ``MIDDLEWARE_CLASSES``, so that each request can be set to use the correct schema.

 .. code-block:: python

     MIDDLEWARE_CLASSES = (
-        'tenant_schemas.middleware.TenantMiddleware',
+        'django_tenants.middleware.TenantMiddleware',
         #...
     )